guibranco/CrispyWaffle/SECURITY.md

 ## Reporting Security Issues
 If you believe you have found a security vulnerability in this repository, please report it to us through coordinated disclosure.

-Please do not report security vulnerabilities through public GitHub issues, discussions, or pull requests whether this could lead to leaked security breaches.
+Please do not report security vulnerabilities through public GitHub issues, discussions, or pull requests because this could lead to leaked security breaches.

 Instead, please send an email to opensource-security[@]straccini.com.